giga-sec/gigaSec-Tech-Notes/2. MOC/MOC Programming.md

 As what we are as a human now, we sit comfortably at the top of hierarchy of the land species.
 We are considerably the most brilliant if not one of the intelligient species on this planet.
 However, the ability for us to realize how dumb we are, or is it really a matter of how dumb we are?
 Because, I think it simply means a lack of information and understanding.
 Basically my initial point was to make an assertion.
 That is higher form of intelligience in species means the ability to recognize how dumb and stupid one's own specie can be.
 I say this because I read an article about social engineering and how easily people can be deceived by such things, but then again, they are easily deceived simply because of lack of information, that is not knowing that this kind of things exists.
 Or is it really a lack of information?
 Because we humans can be emotionally-driven.
 For instance, when our mental capacities are not in the best form (such as in stress, low energy or depression) our decisions often tilt towards making more emotionally-driven choices rather than intellectual rational ones.
 That's where social engineering exploits and take advantage of human nature.

+Programming languanges is like OS.
+We can say that Windows, for users who just want an out of the box experience.
+You only are given limited freedom to customize your OS.
+You take what you are fed with.
+However, Linux in general is designed for users who want more control of their system.
+And to do this, you'd need a good understanding of linux

+We can say the same with languanges.
+Python feeds you with precompiled C languange (sort of) then gives you an automatic garbage collector.
+You' However, C/Assembly rarely hold your hands during the journey.
+Youd have to do the assigning of data type yourself, garbage collecting, assigning memory, creating your own functions.
+To do this, you'd need a really good understanding of C/Assembly.